burst-apps-team/burst-wiki/docs/en/index.md

 ## *SODIUM* hardfork information

-> **Version 2.5.0 of the Burst Reference Software (BRS)** is soon to be released.
+> **Version 2.5.1 of the Burst Reference Software (BRS)** has been released.
 Active nodes running the new version will automatically participate in a hard fork of the Burst blockchain around the **June 20, 2020, at blockheight 765,000**.
 Codenamed SODIUM, the hard fork will unlock new platform-wide features, better performance, and security improvements.
 To unleash more of Burstcoin’s potential, **the Burst Apps Team is seeking fast, network-wide adoption of this new release**.

 - [Hard fork checklist 765K](765k-hf-checklist.md) a communty upgrade guide
 - [Technical details](burst-sodium-technical-details.md)